ignalies/lisensi/README.md

 # ads
-This file contains ad scripts from ClickAdilla. https://www.ignalies.com.
+This file contains ad scripts from ClickAdilla. <a href="https://www.bocahsihir.eu.org">Bocah Sihir</a>.